Clayton, Idaho

 Clayton is a city and hamlet in Custer County, Idaho, United States.
 The population was 10 at the 2020 census, up from 7 in the 2010 census.
 It is adjacent to the Salmon River.

 History

 Clayton was founded in 1881 as a smelter site for the nearby mines.

+Clayton Silver Mine

+The Clayton Silver Mine is located in the Bayhorse Mining District of Custer County, and was historically one of the most active producers of silver, lead, and zinc in Idaho outside of the Coeur d’Alene district.
+The mine was discovered in 1877, but development was sporadic until the Clark Mining Company began prospecting in 1927.
+At that time, the property was known as the Camp Bird Group and consisted of 25 patented and seven unpatented claims.

+The mine was largely operational from 1935 to 1986.
+During the 1980s, the site utilized older processing equipment and mining methods that affected the grade of the milled ore.
+Operations ended in 1986 due to low metal prices, although the mine remained in mineralized zones at the time of closure.
+Recorded production between 1935 and 1986 totaled approximately 7 million troy ounces of silver, 86.8 million pounds of lead, 28.2 million pounds of zinc, 1.7 million pounds of copper, and 1,454 troy ounces of gold from roughly 2,145,000 tonnes of ore.

+Modern information regarding the site is derived from historical mine plans and surveys maintained by the United States and Idaho Geological Surveys.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.01 sqmi, all of it land, which makes it the smallest incorporated city of Idaho, and even the smallest incorporated city of the US.
+According to the United States Census Bureau, the city has a total area of 0.01 sqmi, all of it land, which makes it the smallest incorporated city of Idaho, and the smallest incorporated city of the US.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Clayton has a humid continental climate, abbreviated "Dfb" on climate maps.